Ankr-network/ankr-docs/pages/staking/liquid-staking/matic/faq.md

 ### How do I receive rewards?

-aMATICb is a rebasing token.
-When holding aMATICb, your balance will increase in proportion to your MATIC staking rewards.
-A rebase runs daily, and rewards occur each time this runs.
-So each day, you will see the quantity of your aMATICb increase by a small amount.
+aMATICb is not actively supported anymore.
+We recommend you [switch your aMATICb for ankrMATIC (ex-aMATICc)](https://www.ankr.com/staking/switch/?from=aMATICb).

-aMATICc is a reward-bearing token, meaning its quantity stays the same from the moment of staking.
-Instead, it appreciates in value, as the redemption ratio grows because of reward accumulation.
+ankrMATIC (ex-aMATICc) is a reward-bearing token, meaning its quantity stays the same from the moment of staking.
+Instead, it appreciates in value, as the redemption ratio of 1 ankrAVAX to 1 AVAX grows because of reward accumulation.

 ### How soon after staking will I begin to receive rewards?